Editor’s Note: This post has been updated with fresh content and links.

-In the age of artificial intelligence, considering a chatbot is just a small piece of the pie when it comes to conversion rate optimization (CRO) and that pie just keeps getting bigger.
+In the age of artificial intelligence, the chatbot is just a small piece of the conversion rate optimization (CRO) pie.

 What Are Chatbots?

 A chatbot is a service, powered by rules and sometimes artificial intelligence, that you interact with via a chat interface.
 The service could be any number of things and it could live in any major chat product (Facebook Messenger, Slack, Text Messages, etc.).

 For example, you want to buy a gift from American Eagle online, but you’re not sure what you want.
 You would go to their website, search until you found what you wanted, and then you would purchase it.

 If American Eagle makes a bot, instead of all that hassle, you would simply message American Eagle on Facebook.
 It would ask you what you’re looking for and you would tell it.
 Simple.